- About Work-Based Learning

 - Mesa Highlight: The Career Center hosted a "Careers in Humanities Panel" event showcasing various career paths available to students pursuing Humanities majors.
 Students had the opportunity to ask questions about positions, required training, knowledge and skills, typical work day, what they like about the job, etc.

 Workplace Tour - Students tour facilites to observe daily activities, learn about company services, be introduced to potential career opportunities, and gain exposure to requirements of the workplace.

 - Mesa Highlight: STEM Community Scholars, in partnership with SD Foundation, offered off-campus bus trips during the semester to introduce and increase underrepresented students in STEM careers.
-Companies include: Cleveland National Forest, Scripps Institute, Municipal Water District, Inova Diagnotics, etc.
+Companies include: Cleveland National Forest, Scripps Institute, Municipal Water District, Inova Diagnostics, etc.

 Informational Interview - Student prepares questions in advance to ask business partner about his current position, education experience, training, career advice, etc. May be by telephone, video conference, or in person.

-- Mesa Highlight: Students in the Architecure Design program complete an informational interview assignment in ARCH 226 where they meet with an architect, learn about their work, and compare his/her design style to a famous architect.
+- Mesa Highlight: Students in the Architecture Design program complete an informational interview assignment in ARCH 226 where they meet with an architect, learn about their work, and compare his/her design style to a famous architect.

 Job Shadow - Business partners introduce students to what a "real job" is like, how to apply skills they've learned, teach them about various positions, and introduce expectations of the workplace.

 - Mesa Highlight: Students admitted to the Dental Assisting program are exposed to different careers within DENA 50 prior to starting the program.
 Students shadow a dental office to experience the work environment of a Dental Assistant.